giellalt/lang-smj/smj.md

 * *kártta:* `kártta+N+Sg+Nom`
 * *kártajn:* `kártta+N+Sg+Com`

+LEXICON TÁLLA  Same as MUORRA, but for words with º (extra length).
+Not in MUORRA because of other err/orths

 LEXICON ALMME  Same as MUORRA, but with special -LASJ derivation.
 For noun that have strong grade -lasj.
 "Almmelasj" instead of "almálasj" which is Err/Orth-taged..

 LEXICON NOADE  Even stem without cg.
 OBS: No nouns with invisible 3>2 cg (as busºsa) in this lexicon.
 OBS: Because of denominal nouns taking a weak grade stem, entries in grade 3 are given the gradation mark º in order to prevent alternation to weak grade.
 We should consider creating a separate denominal nouns lexicon for NOADE instead.